FRRouting/frr/doc/user/bgp.rst

    and if it matches do normal route-map actions.
 The no form of the command removes this match from the route-map.

+.. clicmd:: match as-path-count MAX_COUNT

+   This command allows filtering routes based on the number of AS entries in their AS path.

 .. clicmd:: set as-path prepend AS-PATH

    Prepend the given string of AS numbers to the AS_PATH of the BGP path's NLRI.